noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 It can be observed that as the frequency of the wave increases, the conductivity, or S/m value, increases, while penetration, or the $\delta$/mm value, decreases.
 This inverse relationship could suggest that higher frequencies are more readily absorbed at the surface of the skin, resulting in reduced penetration.
 In addition to increase conductivity the impact of higher energy waves could be increased since higher frequency waves also contain more energy than lower frequency waves with the same amplitude.

-**Effect of this??**
+This information suggests that while the frequencies accociated with Wi-Fi have the potential to **Effect of this??**

 In addition to this, tissues containing higher water content, such as skin and muscle, have the highest conductivity at all frequencies.